luz-ojeda/luz-ojeda.github.io/src/content/blog/en/timeline.md

 ---
 [Inspired by](https://taylor.town/timeline)

+2024 💭 read Jung works for the first time

+2024 🍞 began learning to bake

 2024 💼 started working at Compass as front end developer

 2024 🌍 first time travelling abroad (Europe)